 Best Fall Travel in Coastal New England

 Fall is the time of magic light.
 A season when artists visit certain towns around the world and end up falling in love and relocating.
-Bathed in the soft light of September and beyond, these are five favorite towns for the best fall travel in coastal New England; each shines in the off season.
+Bathed in the soft rays of September and beyond, these are five favorite towns for the best fall travel in coastal New England; each shines in the off season.

 Speaking of the off season, visiting during this time is a favorite tip for making your travel more sustainable.
 Those months before or after the period that sees the highest influx of tourists and stretches towns to capacity is my most coveted time to travel.